 Presentation and description of Table 3.7.1, which is a summary table of all ideational variables related to IRS.

-This should include a brief summary of key results (i.e., the study-wide prevalence and 2-3 most important facts based on the data) regarding the set of ideational indicators
+This should include a brief summary of key results (i.e., the study-wide prevalence and 2-3 most important facts based on the data) regarding the set of ideational indicators.

 Acceptance of IRS